This post originally appeared on the PFL blog.

 Industries as Accounts

-You tailor your tactics for an industry vertical, rather than a specific account.
-In that sense, think of your verticals as your accounts.
+Tailor tactics for an industry vertical, rather than a specific account.
 Every account in the vertical will use the same jargon, have similar pain points and want similar value.
 Start your research here:

 - Scrub company sites, blogs and follow thought-leaders to learn their language.